joshhornby/joshhornby.github.io/_drafts/2025-01-01-how-not-to-sprint-in-circles.md

 Improvement isn't about just driving a number down for its own sake.
 It's about having a theory, a clear reason why you think a change will actually make things better for engineers or the business.
 When you skip that step, you end up chasing whatever's easiest to count, not what really matters.

 The most useful shift I've made is to treat any metric-driven change as an experiment.
 Make a change, watch what happens, and check if there's any actual difference in customer engagement or business results after a quarter.
 If speeding-up deployments doesn't shift the outcome, it's time to pause and ask if you're measuring what matters.
-And if a metric just encourages busywork, tickets close faster but nothing meaningful is shipping, ditch it or try something else.
+And if a metric just encourages busywork, tickets close faster, but nothing meaningful is shipping, ditch it or try something else.

 Ultimately, teams don't optimise for what's on a dashboard.
 They [optimise for whatever gets celebrated and rewarded](/culture-follows-incentives.md).
 That's why changing the incentives, or making space for narrative and qualitative feedback, always matters more than chasing perfect numbers.